 These 1000's of repetitions of the same thing will commit them to muscle memory, and also help you develop other essential aspects of Aikido.
 For example, you'll develop your focus and concentration and begin to control your ego... which will be bored.

 Of course, it is important to practise your Aikido basics correctly, or else bad habits will form that become difficult to put right.

-It takes a long time to become an expert in Aikido because there are so many different moves you have to learn.
+It takes a long time to become an expert in Aikido because there are so many different moves to learn.
 This means that each class covers Aikido basic techniques just several times each.
-Think how many classes it will take you to practise each aikido technique 3,500 times!
+Think how many classes it will take you to practise techniques 3,500 times!

 There are many ways that you can avoid unnecessary delay and reduce the time you need to become an expert and my Aikido Success Blueprint discusses them in full detail.

 Once you have learnt the Aikido basics on how to stand correctly and fall safely, you will soon be practising Aikido basic techniques.
 Shihonage and Ikkajo are usually the first to be covered because they are regarded as very difficult to master, and introduced early on.

 Repetition is the only way to get good at anything... right?

 Wrong, there ARE other ways to multiply your skills too!

-I suggest that you practise a variety of different ways of performing techniques.
-This allows you to develop a greater understanding of the main Aiki principles involved that underlie all of them.
+I suggest that you practise a variety of ways of performing techniques.
+Allowing you to develop a greater understanding of the main Aiki principles involved that underlie them.

 Shihonage practised from a wrist grab, either a pull or a push.
 It